sebasmonia/nordvpn-client/README.md

 I don't expect to make any changes to this application, but if there were more users, some good ideas:

 * Make the keys used to retrieve user/pass configurable
-* Support connecting to the other servers, not only the "best" one
+* Support connecting to the other servers for each location, not only the "best" one
-* Pool `nmcli` (or via D-Bus I guess?) to keep the "Status" after connecting updated.
-Right now after the little lock icon is in the notification area, this tool is useless :)
+* Pool `nmcli` (or receive notifications via D-Bus I guess?) to show real-time "Status" after connecting